j-fu/GridVisualize.jl/README.md

 For multiple plots in one plotting window, see the documentation.

-Available plotting backends and functionality. 'i' means some level of interactive control. '(y)' means avaliability only on rectangular resp. cuboid grids.
+## Available plotting backends and functionality.

+- 'i' means some level of interactive control
+- '(y)' means avaiability only on rectangular resp. cuboid grids.

 |            | PyPlot | *Makie | Plots | VTKView |
 |-----------:|--------|--------|-------|---------|